SoftInstigate/restheart-website/docs/speedup-requests-with-cursor-pools.md

 to deliver brilliant performances, even up to a 1000% increase over querying MongoDB directly with its Java driver.

-Refer to the [Performances](/learn/performances) section for more information and real case results.
+Refer to the [Performances](/docs/performances) section for more information and real case results.

 Let's first clarify the issue addressed by the engine.

-RESTHeart allows to [query documents](/learn/query-documents) via GET requests on collection resources where documents are returned as embedded resources.
+RESTHeart allows to [Read Documents](/docs/read-docs/) via GET requests on collection resources where documents are returned as embedded resources.